Prerequisites:

 ix mut $(ix list)

-This command is used for all realms updating.
+This command is used to update all realms.

-There’re a number of commands in IX that are made as standalone scripts and aren’t part of the kernel.
-For example, because they are not implemented well enough in general, or their semantics aren’t well developed enough.
+There are a number of commands in IX that are implemented as separate scripts and are not part of the core.
+For example, because they are not well implemented as a whole or their semantics are not well developed.

 ix# ix tool listall | grep ssh